Bishton: St Cadwaladr's church

 The dedication of Bishton church to Cadwaladr is one of only two known instances, the other being in Llangadwaladr in Anglesey, though St Mary's Church, Magor may also have been originally dedicated to him.
 Cadwaladr was the final Welsh King of Britain, dying in AD 664, according to Geoffrey of Monmouth.
 The church site has a familiar circular Celtic llan but the building dates from the early English period.

+St Calwaladrs Church in 2026, currently not accessible.

 The decorated and perpendicular church was badly damaged in 1760 when the tower collapsed.
 Restoration followed, and in the 19th century the porch was added.
 Some windows date from the 18th century, but many are later, from the Victorian era.
 The later tower, with one bell, was completed in 1887 in the Victorian Gothic Style by John Prichard.
 The origins of the chancel arch are unclear while the font is 14th century and the stoup is 15th century.
 The east stained glass window is from 1915.
 The church was designated as a Grade II listed building in 1963.

 Welsh remained the language of church services at Bishton until 1828.
 Sunday Worship is held at 11.00 am, on the 1st and 3rd Sundays.
 The church is subject to a gateway grant from the National Churches Trust.
 In 2020 the need for restoration work primarily to the tower, was highlighted.
 A project will develop repair proposals and will include an ecology survey.